Heru Hartanto Subolo: Career

 Subolo joined the Ministry of Foreign Affairs in 1991.
-He was assigned as section chief from 1996 to 1997, before being posted abroad as junior consul at the consulate general in Houston, Texas, from August 1997 to July 2001.
-After a return to Jakarta to serve as head of section within the ASEAN Economic Affairs directorate from August 2001 to February 2004, he was assigned as to the embassy in Oslo as the head of chancery with the rank of counsellor from March 2004 to March 2008.
-He then returned to Jakarta as deputy director (chief of subdirectorate) for ASEAN Security Affairs from March 2008 to January 2011.
+He was assigned as section chief from 1996 to 1997, before being posted abroad as vice consul at the Indonesia Consulate General in Houston, Texas, from August 1997 to July 2001.
+After a return to Jakarta to serve as head of section within the ASEAN Economic Affairs directorate from August 2001 to February 2004, he was assigned as to the Embassy of Indonesia in Oslo as Head of Economic Affairs covering also as the Head of Chancery with the rank of Counsellor from March 2004 to March 2008.
+He then returned to Jakarta as Deputy Director for ASEAN Security Affairs from March 2008 to January 2011.

-From January 2011 to July 2014, he served within the embassy in Washington, D.C. with the rank of minister counsellor, where he led public diplomacy efforts and acted as the embassy's spokesperson.
-In this role, he managed programs to improve Indonesia’s image and foster people-to-people contacts, including organizing the Guinness World Record for the Largest Angklung Ensemble on 6 July 2011, and the Congress of Indonesian Diaspora in 2012 and 2013.
+From January 2011 to July 2014, he served at the Embassy of Indonesia in Washington, D.C. with the rank of Minister Counsellor, where he led public diplomacy efforts and acted as the embassy's spokesperson.
+In this role, he managed programs to improve Indonesia's image and foster people-to-people contacts, including organizing the Guinness World Record for the Largest Angklung Ensemble successfully held on 6 July 2011, and the First Congress of Indonesian Diaspora in 2012 in Los Angeles and the Second Congress in Jakarta in 2013.
 A memorable initiative from this period was a collaboration with the Washington, D.C. school system to introduce Indonesian cuisine as a unique school lunch menu for 5,000 students.
-After his tenure in Washington, he was appointed as the chief for legal and administrative affairs for foreign representatives in Jakarta in December 2014, a position in which he provided legal and administrative support to the Ministry and its missions abroad.
-On 12 January 2018, he was installed as consul general in Sydney.
+After his tenure in Washington, he was appointed as the Chief of Bureau for legal and administrative affairs for Indonesia's foreign representatives in December 2014, a position in which he provided legal and administrative support to the Ministry and its missions abroad.
+On 12 January 2018, he was installed as Consul General of Indonesia in Sydney, Australia.
 As consul general, his programs include a "Smart Consulate" to digitalize services, increasing the visibility of Indonesia in his jurisdiction, and strengthening people-to-people relations through a focus on the digital economy.
 His tenure was marked with a significant increase in economic cooperation and cultural diplomacy through the promotion of Indonesian language, arts, and cuisine.
+He initiated Indonesian Restaurant Association (IRA)during his tenure in Sydney.